-Previously well infants admitted from the community with presumed late-onset sepsis should also receive therapy with ampicillin plus gentamicin or ampicillin plus cefotaxime.
+In late-onset sepsis, previously well infants admitted from the community with presumed late-onset sepsis should also receive therapy with ampicillin plus gentamicin or ampicillin plus cefotaxime.
 If gram-negative meningitis is suspected, ampicillin, cefotaxime, and an aminoglycoside may be used.
-In late-onset hospital-acquired sepsis, initial therapy should include vancomycin (active against methicillin-resistant S. aureus) plus an aminoglycoside.
-If P. aeruginosa is prevalent in the nursery, ceftazidime, cefepime, or piperacillin/tazobactam may be used in addition to or instead of an aminoglycoside depending on local susceptibilities.
+In late-onset hospital-acquired sepsis, initial therapy should include vancomycin (active against methicillin-resistant S. aureus; see table Vancomycin Dosage for Neonates ) plus an aminoglycoside.
+If P. aeruginosa is prevalent in the nursery, ceftazidime, cefepime, or piperacillin/tazobactam may be used in addition to, or instead of, an aminoglycoside depending on local susceptibilities.

-If coagulase-negative staphylococci are suspected (eg, an indwelling catheter has been in place for > 72 h) or are isolated from blood or other normally sterile fluid and considered a pathogen, initial therapy for late-onset sepsis should include vancomycin.
+If coagulase-negative staphylococci are suspected (eg, an indwelling catheter has been in place for > 72 hours) or are isolated from blood or other normally sterile fluid and considered a pathogen, initial therapy for late-onset sepsis should include vancomycin.
 However, if the organism is sensitive to nafcillin, cefazolin or nafcillin should replace vancomycin.
 Removal of the presumptive source of the organism (usually an indwelling intravascular catheter) may be necessary to cure the infection because coagulase-negative staphylococci may be protected by a biofilm (a covering that encourages adherence of organisms to the catheter).

 Exchange transfusions have been used for severely ill (particularly hypotensive and metabolically acidotic) neonates.
-Their purported value is to increase levels of circulating immunoglobulins, decrease circulating endotoxin, increase Hb levels (with higher 2,3-diphosphoglycerate levels), and improve perfusion.
+Their purported value is to increase levels of circulating immunoglobulins, decrease circulating endotoxin, increase hemoglobin levels (with higher 2,3-diphosphoglycerate levels), and improve perfusion.
 However, no controlled prospective studies of their use have been conducted.

 Fresh frozen plasma may help reverse the heat-stable and heat-labile opsonin deficiencies that occur in LBW neonates, but controlled studies of its use are unavailable, and transfusion-associated risks must be considered.